Clockwork-Critter/Critter-Corner/content/worldbeast pages/orgin-and-rules.md

 In modern times it is understood that the practice of magic, the wielding of in-potentia is a part of the world.
 Mages receive training, and often call forth mundane materials for the townspeople, shaping the economy of modern societies.
 The mages are taught the magi’s virtues: Insight or the ability to understand the world and figure out how to pull what’s needed from in-potentia, Power or the ability to pull large objects or significant powers from the void, and fortitude or the ability to withstand the effects of magic on your mind and body.

 Like in human bodies, the decaying of the worldbeast creates gasses.
-But unlike humans the worldbeast’s corpse creates beautiful music.
+But unlike humans, the worldbeast’s corpse creates beautiful music.
 The majority of people can not hear it, however those with significant insight or power can almost make out the melody.
 Only those lost to madness or about to die can hear the lyrics.

 ## Worldbeast Axioms
 Like most settings, the worldbeast follows some general narrative rules for every story set inside it.